Krabi – Documentation

 Theme Installation

-The first step is to unzip the downloaded package by double-clicking it on Mac or by right-clicking and selecting “Extract All” in Windows.
+To begin, unzip the downloaded package by double-clicking it on a Mac or by right-clicking and selecting “Extract All” on Windows.

-Inside the new folder krabi, you will find the krabi.zip theme file and an online documentation file.
+Inside the new krabi folder, you will find the krabi.zip theme file and an online documentation file.

 Follow these steps to upload the theme to your website: